Jonathan has been a filmmaking hobbyist as well as for hire since 2002. He keeps abreast of the latest technology and specialises in 3D.

 If you want today's premium experience for your home theater than Panasonic's DP-UB150-K fits the bill for the next step up.
 It has 3D and true Ultra-HD Blu-ray support, but also the common HDR standards of HDR10, HDR10+ and HLG.

 While the aforementioned models will suffice for most people, some movie collectors also find it important to have region free capability.
 Some DVD and Blu-ray releases are locked from playing back on players from other regions identified by numbers for DVD and letters for Blu-ray, and there are a number of films that can only be viewed on disc this way.

 There are other options besides the above suggestions based on different priorities.
-For instance you may want all the latest disc standards, all the HDR codecs and some streaming capability, maybe a comfortable remote, and end up spending many hundreds of dollars.
+For instance you may want more disc standards, all the HDR codecs, more streaming capability, maybe a comfortable remote, and end up spending many hundreds of dollars.
 Or in an effort to save money you could go the route of buying used or a cheap Chinese brand.
 The suggestions above however aim for the most reliable, well reviewed products covering the range of most common formats and reasonable prices.
 Happy watching!